 Thanks so much, and welcome to the FVL Schools Band Program Family!

-- Please note - You will be taken to a site powered by "LeagueApps", which is the new registration system being used by FVL.
-When there, click on "FVL Schools Band" and follow the instructions given on the page.
+- Please note - You will be taken to a site powered by "LeagueApps", which is the registration system being used by FVL.
+When there, scroll down and follow the instructions given on the page.

-- FVL Schools Lesson Schedule - the 2018-19 lesson schedule will be completed in the first two weeks of September.
+- FVL Schools Lesson Schedule - Will be posted in September